What is the Difference Between Gold ETF vs Gold Mutual Fund?

 Demat Account | Required | Not required |

-Mode of Investment | Only Lump Sum.
-SIP option is not available | Investors can invest via SIP or lumpsum route |
+Mode of Investment | While most Gold ETFs focus on lump sum investments, there are some that offer SIP (Systematic Investment Plan) options. | Investors can invest via SIP or lumpsum route |

 Liquidity | High, trades throughout the day | Lower, redeem based on NAV calculated at day’s end |